brianference/youtube-intel-scan/NETLIFY_PROXY_SETUP.md

 ### Transcripts Timing Out

-Increase the Edge Function timeout (default is 10s):
-- Netlify Edge Functions have a 30s timeout limit
+Netlify Functions have a 10-second timeout on the free tier:
 - Most transcripts fetch in < 5 seconds
+- If needed, upgrade to Pro for 26-second timeout

 ## Cost & Limits

 **Netlify Free Tier:**
-- ✅ 3 million Edge Function requests/month
+- ✅ 125,000 Function requests/month
 - ✅ 100 GB bandwidth
 - ✅ Automatic HTTPS
 - ✅ Global CDN